-‘World class’ facility to be proposed for KeyArena site, AEG president says
+Sports-arena giant AEG can make ‘world-class’ facility at KeyArena, chief says

-In a meeting with the Seattle Times’ editorial board, AEG president Bob Newman said the company’s focus is on a standalone “world class” facility that could handle concerts and other events and be adapted for NBA and NHL use if needed.
+In a meeting with The Seattle Times’ editorial board, AEG President Bob Newman said the company’s focus is on a standalone “world-class” facility that could handle concerts and other events and be adapted for NBA and NHL use if needed.

-AEG president Bob Newman says his company is prepared to embark on a major KeyArena remodel regardless of whether NBA or NHL teams are first secured.
+Anschutz Entertainment Group President Bob Newman says his company is prepared to embark on a major KeyArena remodel regardless of whether NBA or NHL teams are first secured.

-Newman visited with The Seattle Times’ editorial board Wednesday and said his Los Angeles-based company — the world’s largest owner and manager of sports facilities — indeed would respond to a City of Seattle request for proposals to renovate the 55-year-old facility.

-He said the company’s focus is on a standalone “world class” facility that could handle concerts and other events and be adapted for NBA and NHL use if needed.
+Newman visited with The Seattle Times’ editorial board Wednesday and said the Los Angeles-based company — a world leader in owning and managing of sports facilities — would respond to a city of Seattle Request for Proposals (RFP) to renovate the 55-year-old facility.
+He said AEG’s focus is on a stand-alone “world-class” facility for concerts and other events and adaptable for NBA and NHL use if needed.

 “That building can be adapted to be a world-class arena that can host anything,” Newman said.
 “Whether in sports or entertainment.”